Gathering Spaces

 Family Room - Today

 The warmth added by replacing the undesirable carpet for consistent hardwood floors was the first step in creating the farmhouse feel.
 Complimentary neutral paint on the built-in shelves and cabinets surrounding the fireplace made the room a feature for the entire main floor.
 Light mint green adds a soft background on the remaining walls in the living room and creates an effortless flow between spaces.
 Collected accessories, loads of texture and harmonious color add personality to the space and can be easily (and frequently!) swapped out.
-The large-scale furnishings and natural light create a cozy space for our family.
+The large-scale furnishings and natural light create a cozy space for the family.

 Sunroom - Before